vriesmarcel/FeatureToggles/readme.md

 git push -u vsts --all
 ```

 Validate that all the code can be viewed in your VSTS account.

-## Ensure everyone uses a different database
+## Ensure everyone uses a different database - Alter the Web.config
 For this exercise we prepared multiple databases.
-Coordinate with your meetuphost that everyone gets a unique database to connect to.
-ALter the database connection string in the web.config file to point to that unique database.
+Coordinate with your meetup host that everyone gets a unique database to connect to.

+**Alter the database connection string in the web.config file to point to that unique database.**

 All databases have the same name, with an additional number.
 User name and password are the same for all databases.
 The name of the database is: **MeetupMusicStoreXXX** where XXX is the sequence number.